Statutory rape

-In common law jurisdictions, statutory rape is nonforcible sexual activity in which one of the individuals is below the age of consent (the age required to legally consent to the behaviour).
-Although it usually refers to adults engaging in sexual contact with minors under the age of consent, it is a generic term, and very few jurisdictions use the actual term statutory rape in the language of statutes.
+In some jurisdictions, statutory rape is sexual activity in which one of the individuals is below the age of consent, the age required to legally consent to the activity.
+Although the term statutory rape usually refers to adults engaging in sexual contact with minors under the age of consent, it is a generic term, and very few jurisdictions use it in the language of statutes.
 In statutory rape, overt force or threat is usually not present.
 Statutory rape laws presume coercion because a minor or mentally disabled adult is legally incapable of giving consent to the act.